 Domestic Assault Law in Tennessee: Who does it apply?
 Current or former spouses; Those who do or have lived together; Dating Relationships If you are related by blood or adoption or were formerly related by marriage; Applies to children of current, former spouses, or children borne of a dating relationship; What is Domestic Assault in Tennessee?
 It is an assault, against a person in one of the previous categories.
-A person commits assault who: - Intentionally, knowingly or recklessly causes bodily injury to another; - Intentionally … [Read more...]
+A person commits assault who: - Intentionally, knowingly or recklessly causes bodily injury to another; - Intentionally or knowingly … [Read more...]

 Metro Nashville police recently released a statement indicating they have been provided additional funding through the Governor’s Highway Safety Office which has allowed them to use extra duty police officers to target individuals suspected of driving under the influence.
 The department reports that the extra duty police officers have arrested over 400 people this year charged with DUI in Nashville.
 The Metro Nashville DUI Unit has arrested 689 people charged with DUI.
 It is expected that the officers will continue targeting DUI arrests in high crime areas as well as areas known for DUI … [Read more...]

 Entrapment is now a valid defense in Tennessee, based on the premise that “public policy demands a purity of government and its processes which does not exist when law enforcement, in effect, manufactures the crime and the criminal as opposed to preventing the crime and apprehending the criminal.”
 (See State v.
 Jones, 598 S.W.2d at 216; State v.
 Shropshire, 874 S.W.2d at 638.)
 The defense of entrapment did not exist in Tennessee until the 1980 Tennessee Supreme Court Decision in State v.
 Jones.
 In 1989 the Legislature set out the defense of Entrapment in Tenn.
-Code Ann. § 39-11-505 … [Read more...]
+Code Ann. § 39-11-505 as … [Read more...]

 The origin of the word 'penitentiary' derives from the word 'penitence' meaning the sorrow for one's sins or fault.
 The first penitentiary in the United States was located in Philadelphia, PA - Eastern State Penitentiary which opened in 1829.
 Perhaps the most notable inmate was the notorious gangster, Al Capone. … [Read more...]